Save time, money, fuel, and the environment by using online services.

 "Credit problems?
 No Problem!
 You have been preapproved for an unlimited line of credit.
 We don't care about your past.
 You deserve a loan!"

 These are just a few examples of tempting "easy cash" offers that guarantee loans or credit cards, regardless of your credit history.
 Be cautious when dealing with credit and debt relief offers like these especially when they come by phone from strangers.
 Knowing the tell-tale signs of credit and loan scams can help protect you, and your money, from being taken.
-Some signs of a fraudulent credit or loan offer:
+Some signs of a fraudulent credit or loan offer are:

 Phishing is the illegal practice of tricking someone on the Web in order to retrieve their sensitive personal information: passwords, banking information, etc. Most often, phishing takes the form of fraudulent emails that ask you to "confirm your password", "verify your account", or "confirm your identity."